9/11 Victim Compensation Fund Lawyer in New York City

 - Malignant neoplasm of other connective and soft tissue

 When Must I File?

-The VCF began accepting registrations on October 3, 2011.
-If you knew or should have known of your physical injuries resulting from the September 11th attacks as of October 3, 2011, you must file by October 3, 2013.
-If you learn of your physical injury after October 3, 2011, you have two years to file from the date you learned of the injury, or should have learned of it.
+If you knew or should have known of your physical injuries resulting from the September 11th attacks as of October 3, 2011, you would have been required to file by October 3, 2013.
+If you learned of your physical injury after October 3, 2011, you have two years to file from the date you learned of the injury, or should have learned of it.

 The claim submission process is split into two sections: Eligibility Form and Compensation Form.
-Both of these forms must be completed and submitted to the VCF before an offer is made.
-The Zadroga Act authorizes the VCF to receive claims for five years from the date it opened in 2011, meaning that final payments are scheduled to be made in 2016-17.
+Both forms must be completed and submitted to the VCF before an offer is made.
+The 2019 statute extends the time period for filing claims to October 1, 2090, provided that such claims are filed within two years of discovery of the injury.

 Economic Loss + Non-Economic Loss – Collateral Offsets